wbrowar/craft-little-layout/README.md

 In this case `element.fieldHandle.selectedColumns` gives us an array with the numbers `1`, `2`, or `3` as the value.

+## Releases

+Release notes can be found at [CHANGELOG.md](https://github.com/wbrowar/craft-little-layout/blob/main/CHANGELOG.md)

+## Supported Versions

+Here is a general goal for adding and supporting features for Little Layout going forward:

+- New features for the plugin will be added to the current major plugin version that targets the current released version of Craft CMS.
+- The latest major plugin version that targets the previous released major version of Craft CMS will be supported with bug fixes intruduced in updates to that version of Craft CMS.
+- Previous major plugin versions will only get security-related updates—when necessary.

 ---

 Brought to you by [Will Browar](https://wbrowar.com)